Johnson ‘carefully considering’ not replacing Lord Geidt as ethics adviser

 “This request has placed me in an impossible and odious position,” the peer wrote to the Prime Minister.

-Labour demanded a direct replacement for Lord Geidt after he became the second man to resign from the role during Mr Johnson’s premiership.
+Labour demanded a direct replacement for Lord Geidt after he became the second man to resign from the role during Mr Johnson’s premiership, and a union representing civil servants warned that the code is the only way workers can raises complaints of misconduct, bullying or sexual harassment against ministers.

-But the Prime Minister’s official spokesman said he would take time to “carefully consider” how best to fulfil the role of ensuring “rigorous oversight and scrutiny of ministerial interests”.
+But the Prime Minister’s official spokesman said he would take time to “carefully consider” how best to fulfil the role of ensuring “rigorous oversight and scrutiny of ministerial interests” as he raised the possibility of it being axed.

 “We haven’t made a final decision on how best to carry out that function, whether it relates to a specific individual or not,” the official said.